 A history of dedication to the development of society.

-The origins of Fondazione Compagnia di San Paolo (FCSP), one of Europe’s largest private foundations, go back to a confraternity founded in 1563.
+The origins of Fondazione Compagnia di San Paolo (FCSP), one of Europe’s largest private foundations of banking origin, go back to a confraternity founded in 1563.
 The Foundation’s structure has been transformed several times over the centuries, to meet the needs of citizens.
 Throughout its evolution, it has upheld its philanthropic calling and continued to provide help and support for the civil, cultural and economic development of the community in which it operates.

 With Turin’s economy in tatters in the wake of a long period of war, seven of its citizens founded the Compagnia di San Paolo, for the dual purpose of supporting the poverty-stricken population and stemming the rising tide of Protestantism.

 Help for the poor was provided in the form of discreet, citywide home care and by establishing various charitable and educational institutions: the Monte di Pietà was founded in 1579 to lend money to the poor against belongings pledged as security; Ufficio Pio, established in 1595, helped people in difficulty from all social strata, including nobles fallen on hard times, impoverished merchants, orphaned girls, sick people and beggars.

 1589 – 1796

 The same period saw the advent of philanthropy aimed at girls, through the provision of endowments and the opening of the Casa del Soccorso: built in 1589, it provided a home for poor, orphaned girls at risk of falling victim to exploitation.
 Together with the Casa del Deposito, founded in 1683 to provide help and lodging for women of all ages and backgrounds, it gradually evolved into an educational institute.
 With an increasing volume of assets to manage, as a result of legacies received from Piedmontese families, the Compagnia embarked on a period of intense financial activity, which reached its peak in the mid-1700s.